unrealwork/atsd-use-cases/research/irs-tax-filings/README.md

 Although ATSD is a non-relational database it offers a SQL-like syntax with time series extensions such as interpolation functions.
 It also provides a built-in **SQL Console** for ad-hoc data exploration.

-The following queries will be shown here:
+The following queries are shown below:

 * Year-on-year change based on calendar day;
 * Year-on-year change based on calendar index position.

 #### Year-on-Year Change based on calendar day

-Here, the query will return the number of filed tax returns for the same calendar day (March 30) each year.
+Here, the query returns the number of filed tax returns for the same calendar day (March 30) each year.

 Query: